taskctl/taskctl/README.md

 Simple modern alternative to GNU Make. *taskctl* is concurrent task runner that allows you to design you routine tasks and development pipelines in nice and neat way in human-readable format (YAML, JSON or TOML).
 Given a pipeline (composed of tasks or other pipelines) it builds a graph that outlines the execution plan.
 Each task my run concurrently or cascade.
-Beside pipelines, each single task can be performed manually or triggered by built-in filesystem watcher.
+Beside pipelines, each single task can be started manually or triggered by built-in filesystem watcher.

 ## Features
 - human-readable configuration format (YAML, JSON or TOML)